Kraków: Etymology

 The name of Kraków is traditionally derived from Krakus (Krak, Grakch), the legendary founder of Kraków and a ruler of the early Medieval tribe of Vistulans.
 In Polish, Kraków is an archaic possessive form of Krak and essentially means "Krak's (town)".
 The true origin of the name is highly disputed among historians, with many theories in existence and no unanimous consensus.
 The first recorded mention of Prince Krakus (then written as Grakch) dates back to 1190, although the town existed as early as the seventh century, when it was inhabited by the tribe of Vistulans.
 It is possible that the name of the city is derived from the word kruk, meaning 'crow' or 'raven'.

 The city's full official name is Stołeczne Królewskie Miasto Kraków, which can be translated as "Royal Capital City of Kraków".
 In English, a person born or living in Kraków is a Cracovian (krakowianin or krakus).
-Until the 1990s the English version of the name was often written as Cracow, but now the most widespread modern English version is Krakow.
+Until the 2000s, the English form of the name Cracow substantially led in English prevalence the recent and less-modified borrowings Krakow and Kraków.
+However, currently the most common variant in English text is the unmodified Kraków.